animir/node-rate-limiter-flexible/README.md

 ## Options

 * `points` `Default: 4` Maximum number of points can be consumed over duration

 * `duration` `Default: 1` Number of seconds before points are reset

 * `execEvenly` `Default: false` Delay action to be executed evenly over duration First action in duration is executed without delay.
 All next allowed actions in current duration are delayed by formula `msBeforeDurationEnd / (remainingPoints + 2)` It allows to cut off load peaks.
 Note: it isn't recommended to use it for long duration, as it may delay action for too long

+* `blockOnPointsConsumed` `Default: 0` Against DDoS attacks.
+Blocked key isn't checked by requesting Redis.
+Blocking works in **current process memory**.
+Redis is quite fast, however, it may be significantly slowed down on dozens of thousands requests.

+* `blockDuration` `Default: 0` Block key for `blockDuration` seconds, if `blockOnPointsConsumed` or more points are consumed

 * `inMemoryLimiter` `Default: undefined` RateLimiterMemory object to store limits in process memory, when Redis comes up with any error.
 Be careful when use it in cluster or in distributed app.
 It may result to floating number of allowed actions.
 If an action with a same `key` is launched on one worker several times in sequence, limiter will reach out of points soon.
 Omit it if you want strictly use Redis and deal with errors from it